shehzadashiq/gitops-2024/journal/week2.md

 ## Port check Action

 The [Check Port Accessibility](../.github/workflows/portcheck.yml) action has been created to check if the Grafana port is accessible.

+This allows us to check application availability.

+This is currently scheduled to run daily at midnight.

-If the port is not accessible an issue is raised.
+If the port is not accessible an issue is raised as shown below.

 ![image](https://github.com/user-attachments/assets/be209967-6320-4b17-8929-241e85680065)